bmth-arg-wiki/bmth-arg-wiki.github.io/pages/website/skys-diary.md

 {% include content/danger.html
 title="Trigger Warning"
-content={{"This article has mentions of implied CSAM.
+content="This article has mentions of implied CSAM.
 Please take of yourself.
-[Skys](../characters/skys)' story can be read in much less triggering terms on his character page."|markdownify}}
+[Skys](../characters/skys)' story can be read in much less triggering terms on his character page."
 %}

 {% include content/info.html